henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

 ## Final part

-Ok, now that we have the six portfolios in each year, we can calculate the return of the SmB (small minus big) and HmL (High minus Low) factors.
+Okay, now that we have the six portfolios in each year, we can calculate the return of the SmB (small minus big) and HmL (High minus Low) factors.

 First, you need to define which stocks you are buying and which you are selling.
 We use the structure below: